Skip to Content

 Whether you are facing state or federal criminal charges, it is important that you have a knowledgeable lawyer defending you.
 At Brockton D. Hunter P.A., we have nearly 30 years of combined experience and have handled complex cases.
 Our Minneapolis white collar crime attorney is ready to provide the legal representation you need.

-Whether forgery, hacking, fraud, embezzlement, corporate theft, mortgage fraud, internal business theft, writing bad checks, or tax evasion, all white collar crimes require the expertise of an experienced Minnesota white collar crimes attorney.
-They can secure your rights and understand the process of such a conviction.
+Whether forgery, hacking, fraud, embezzlement, corporate theft, mortgage fraud, internal business theft, writing bad checks, or tax evasion, all white collar crimes require the expertise of an experienced Minnesota white collar crime attorney.
+They can secure your rights and understand the process of such a case.
 For instance, presenting false claims to a public officer or body is a white collar crime.
 This means that presenting a demand or a claim knowing that it’s false is a crime.
-Such a conviction could yield a 5-year imprisonment charge, however some have received an even higher sentence for such a crime.
+Such a conviction could yield a 5-year imprisonment charge; however, some have received an even higher sentence for such a crime.

-If you are involved in a white collar crime, it’s vital to remain silent until you have talked to a Minnesota white collar crimes attorney specializing in these types of crimes.
-Brockton Hunter has experienced fighting for individuals charged with white collar crimes.
-Our Minneapolis white collar crime lawyers are committed to the process and remaining a pillar of knowledge and strength for his clients.
-Not only does he have a proven track record, but he also the expertise to back it up.
+If you are involved in a white collar crime, it’s vital to remain silent until you have talked to a Minnesota white collar crime attorney specializing in these types of crimes.
+Brockton Hunter has experience fighting for individuals charged with white collar crimes.
+Our Minneapolis white collar crime lawyers are committed to the process and remain a pillar of knowledge and strength for our clients.
+Not only does our firm have a proven track record, but we also have the legal experience to back it up.

 Call Our Minneapolis White Collar Crime Lawyers

-Contact us at (612) 979-1112 to speak with a Minneapolis white collar crimes attorney from the firm.
+Contact us online or call at (612) 979-1112 to speak with a Minneapolis white collar crimes attorney from the firm.

 Continue Reading Read Less